-Describe method of accounting for all swimmers before, during and after swim(s): At checkin, all swimmers sign a waiver so we know they are present.
+Describe method of electronic identification of swimmer (Recommended): None to help us track who is on the course.
 During the race, swimmers are monitored by course kayakers in the swimmer zone and their numbers (displayed on their escort kayakers) are relayed via text message back to the safety director who tracks their progress.
 Frequent checks are made to inquire about the location of swimmers along the course.
 At the finish, a spotter notes the kayaker's race numbers as they approach the finish.
 As swimmers exit the water, timers note the race numbers on the escort kayaker, and their numbers & names are checked manually/verbally with swimmers as they exit the finish chute.